danvk/computing-in-the-catskills/README.md

 What's wrong with a little math in the woods?

 Question: What's the least amount of hiking you have to do to hike all [33 of the Catskills High Peaks][peaks]?
+This turns out to be a surprisingly fun Math / CS problem that's equivalent to either the Traveling Salesman Problem of the Set Cover Problem, two famous problems in Computer Science.

+My solution is available as an [online hike planner][planner], check it out!

 ## Gallery of solutions